ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 For commas not meant to be a delimiter (e.g. used within a cell), use a vertical bar "|" instead of a comma or protect the comma with matching double quotation marks around the entire value.

-Cell entries cannot contain a comma (exception listed below).
 This requirement is necessary for machine readability as unprotected commas will disrupt the interpretation of columns and rows.

-Commas in a CSV file are the delimiters and commas in the cell entries should be either replaced or protected/enclosed:
+Examples:
 - Use a vertical bar "|" instead of a comma
 &nbsp;&nbsp;*Example
 &nbsp;&nbsp;&nbsp;&nbsp;Doe|Jane
 &nbsp;&nbsp;&nbsp;&nbsp;Standing water|ponded
 &nbsp;&nbsp;&nbsp;&nbsp;Area A|Area B|Area C
-*Use enclosing quotes around the cell entries containing commas.
+- Use enclosing quotes around the cell entries containing commas.
 &nbsp;&nbsp;*Example
 &nbsp;&nbsp;&nbsp;&nbsp;"Doe, Jane"
 &nbsp;&nbsp;&nbsp;&nbsp;"Standing water, ponded"